 How Oxygenating Agents Fight Bacteria

 So, what about oxygenating toothpastes makes them effective?
-The bacteria that cause gum disease live under your gums and in crevices around your teeth where little oxygen can be found, as the Wisconsin Dental Association explains.
+The bacteria that cause gum disease live under your gums and in crevices around your teeth where little oxygen can be found.
 But when hydrogen peroxide levels in the mouth rise, the release of oxygen disrupts the ability of these harmful bacteria to grow and colonize, according to an article in Scientific Reports.
 This is why an oxygenated toothpaste can have a positive effect on your oral health.

 Tooth Whitening and Hydrogen Peroxide